csc-training/portable-gpu-programming/kokkos/09-matrix-product/README.md

 # Matrix multiplication with Kokkos kernels

+In this exercise you can practice how to use Kokkos kernels, as an example we use standard matrix-matrix product.

+## Tasks

 Write a program that calculates the general matrix-matrix product
 $C = \alpha * A * B + \beta C$ using the BLAS3 function gemm from Kokkos kernels.